Add to collection

 Dr Katja Riedel

-We collect ice cores by drilling for the ice.
+We collect ice cores2 by drilling for the ice.
 So the first thing is we travel to Antarctica and then we build up a big drilling rig.
 And there are two ways of drilling.
-One is you either use heat, and that is melting – you simply melt the ice – or the other way is you just drill like your dentist will drill into your teeth with a little diamond drill.
+One is you either use heat3, and that is melting – you simply melt the ice – or the other way is you just drill like your dentist will drill into your teeth with a little diamond drill.
 But our little diamond drill would have 20 centimetres in diameter and would weigh several tonnes.

 Acknowledgement